 Nancy Rosenow, Executive Director at Dimensions, said, “The Successful Transitions program was an exceptionally valuable experience that helped Dimensions Foundation begin thoughtful planning toward a future transition for a long-time executive director.
 As we learned, it’s so helpful to begin this process years in advance of the actual transition.
 Ingrid Kirst is an excellent facilitator who ran the program well and shared a wealth of valuable resources.
 We very much appreciated the opportunity.”

-Update: Successful Transitions is Now Virtual!
+Update: Successful Transitions is Now Virtual and National!

 I have converted the Successful Transitions program to a virtual series, which allows me to offer it in a variety of geographic locations.
 This new format is receiving rave reviews: “I have used Zoom for years, but never got “fancy”.
 I was impressed with your planful use of time and activities.
 Good use of visuals, information sharing (succinct) and discussion Qs.
 Good discussion questions/prompts.
 Small group and large group invites to Q/A were timely and sincere and welcomed.
 Easy to participate and stay engaged.
 Nice job.”